Health Related News

 Kooth’s counsellors and therapists are available until 10pm, 365 days a year.
 Users can talk to other young people anonymously on the forums whenever they like, and keep an online journal.

 Users can subscribe to Kooth.com to read its online magazine and can also use Kooth to set goals with their online counsellor or therapist and keep a record of how they are doing.
 Schools are being offered free training to encourage pupils to use Kooth.com.

 Groups of young people in Hertfordshire have tested Kooth using trial accounts, and they felt that online counselling would be really useful for children and young people.

 To sign up with Kooth go to www.kooth.com and enter a user name and password.
 None of the other young people who use Kooth will be able to see this so users can stay safe and anonymous.
 Visit Kooth.com for more information.

 Mental Health and Behaviour in Schools

 DfE have launched new guidance for schools on how to identify and support those pupils whose behaviour suggests they may have unmet mental health needs.
-It includes:

 One in ten children and young people aged 5 to 16 have a clinically diagnosed mental health disorder and around one in seven has less severe problems.
 DfE have developed this advice and practical tools to help schools promote positive mental health in their pupils and identify and address those with less severe problems at an early stage and build their resilience.
 This advice will also help schools identify and support pupils with more severe needs and help them make appropriate referrals to specialist agencies such as Child and Adolescent Mental Health Services (CAHMS) where necessary.